nordic-institute/X-Road/doc/DataModels/dm-ss_x-road_security_server_configuration_data_model.md

   * history
   * databasechangelog
   * databasechangeloglock
+  * dataflow_state — technical runtime state, not audited; see section 2.19

 When a row is created, updated or deleted in one of the history-aware tables, the trigger update_history is activated and invokes the stored procedure add_history_rows.
 For each changed column, add_history_rows inserts a row into the history table.
 The details of the stored procedures are described in section 1.6.